 What are the real limits of AI in private loan default prediction?

 AI predicts probabilities, not outcomes.
 A 78% default probability score means 22% of flagged loans perform fine — and acting incorrectly on those signals damages borrower relationships.
 Human judgment remains the decision layer; AI is the signal layer.
-For a deeper look at where human expertise remains non-negotiable, see the hybrid future of private mortgage underwriting.
+For a deeper look at where human expertise remains non-negotiable, see AI risk detection in private mortgage underwriting.

 Why This Matters for Professional Loan Servicing